-The 22-year-old's delicious half-volley in Les Bleus' 4-3 Round of 16 win came out on top in a vote of more than three million users on FIFA's official website.
+The 22-year-old's delicious half-volley in Les Bleus' 4-3 Round of 16 win has already been voted as the official Goal of the Tournament after coming out on top in a vote of more than three million users on FIFA's website.

 “The ball bounced up as it came to me.
 I didn’t even think about it.
 I just tried to get over it and keep it down," Pavard told FIFA.com after France's dramatic win in Kazan that kept them on course for their second World Cup final triumph.